trstlabs/intento/docs/ibc/CLI.md

 ## IBC setup

-Two local Trustless Hub chains can communicate with each other via a Hermes relayer
+Two local Intento chains can communicate with each other via a Hermes relayer

 :::tip You can always switch between chains using `trstd config node RPC_ENDPOINT`.
 :::